AqwamCreates/MatrixL/README.md

 https://aqwamcreates.github.io/MatrixL/

-By using or possesing any copies of this library, you agree to our [Terms and Conditions](docs/TermsAndConditions.md).
+By using or possesing any copies of this library or its assets (including the icons), you agree to our [Terms and Conditions](docs/TermsAndConditions.md).